IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_toolchain_tool_sonarqube.html.markdown

 	* `name` - (Required, String) The name for this tool integration.
 	* `server_url` - (Required, String) The URL of the SonarQube server.
 	* `user_login` - (Optional, String) The user id for authenticating to the SonarQube server.
 	* `user_password` - (Optional, String) The password or token for authenticating to the SonarQube server.
+You can use a toolchain secret reference for this parameter.
+For more information, see [Protecting your sensitive data in Continuous Delivery](https://cloud.ibm.com/docs/ContinuousDelivery?topic=ContinuousDelivery-cd_data_security#cd_secure_credentials).
 * `toolchain_id` - (Required, Forces new resource, String) ID of the toolchain to bind the tool to.
   * Constraints: The maximum length is `36` characters.
 The minimum length is `36` characters.
 The value must match regular expression `/^[a-fA-F0-9]{8}-[a-fA-F0-9]{4}-4[a-fA-F0-9]{3}-[89abAB][a-fA-F0-9]{3}-[a-fA-F0-9]{12}$/`.